Cincinnati riots of 1884: Background

 Cincinnati in the 1880s was an industrial city with a rising crime rate, due partly to general dissatisfaction with labor conditions.
 The Cincinnati police force had 300 men and 5 patrol wagons.
 In this period they arrested 50 people for murder, but only four were hanged.
-By January 1, 1884, there were twenty-three accused murderers in the jail.
+By January 1, 1884, there were 23 accused murderers in the jail.

 Corruption was a serious problem in Cincinnati at that time, with local leaders notorious for controlling elections and manipulating judges and juries.
 In March 1884, the city was still reeling from a devastating flood the previous month when the river crested at 71.9 ft.
 A full-page article published in The Cincinnati Enquirer on March 9, 1884, said: "Laxity of laws gives the Queen City of the West its crimson record.
 Preeminence in art, science, and industry avail nothing where murder is rampant and the lives of citizens are unsafe even in broad daylight."

 On December 24, 1883, a young white German named William Berner and his accomplice, Joe Palmer, a man of mixed African and European descent, robbed and murdered their employer, William Kirk, a livery stable owner in the West End of the city.
 The murderers dumped Kirk's body near the Mill Creek in the Northside district.
 After the men had been arrested, 500 potential jurymen were called before Berner's lawyer accepted the jury of twelve.
 After a prolonged trial, on March 26, 1884, the jury returned a manslaughter verdict despite the testimony of seven different people to whom Berner had admitted his premeditation and execution of the murder.
 The judge, who gave a sentence of 20 years in prison, called the verdict "a damned outrage".
 The next day, the newspapers called for a public meeting to condemn the verdict.
-Tried separately, Palmer was convicted and hanged.
+Tried after Berner, Palmer was convicted and hanged.
+Palmer's hanging took place in the jailyard of Hamilton County, Ohio, the last execution to be carried out in Hamilton County after an 1885 law mandated that the Ohio State Penitentiary be the location of all executions.

 An article in The New York Times, dated March 27, 1884, reported that James Bourne, one of the jurors, had spent the previous night at Bremen Street police station after being threatened by a mob.
 Returning home on the morning of March 27, a crowd threatened to hang him but was dispersed by the police.
 Later he was severely beaten and was again taken to the police station for his own safety.
 Another member of the jury, Charles Dollahan, was pelted with rotten eggs and dared not return home.
 Louis Havemeyer was told he was fired when he went to work.
 A crowd tore the blinds from the house of L. Phillips on Liberty Street, and threw dead cats and rotten eggs through the windows before discovering they had the wrong Phillips, not a member of the jury.
-The foreman of the jury, A. F. Shaw, had gone into hiding.
+The foreman of the jury, A. F. Shaw, went into hiding.